We are now able to deliver to Ireland via our Amazon shop with the rest of Europe to follow shortly.

 Cire Trudon is the oldest candle company in the world and from my experience, they make the best candles having spent nearly 400 years perfecting them.

 These fragrances are developed in partnership with renowned perfumers with utmost care and patience.
 Another reason behind the price tag, are the beautiful handmade Italian glass containers, each one unique.
-Yet another, the high quality vegetable wax.
-No paraffin here.
-And the fact that the cotton wicks are very carefully adapted to match the unique burn characteristics of each fragranced wax and container size.
+Yet another, the high quality wax, and the fact that the cotton wicks are very carefully adapted to match the unique burn characteristics of each fragranced wax and container size.
 The candle doesn’t tunnel as it burns as so many others do, leaving heaps of unburnt wax around the sides of the glass.
-No, with a Cire Trudon candle I can trust I’ll get my money’s worth all the way down to the bottom, then reuse the glass container for tea lights or flowers.
+No, with a Trudon candle I can trust I’ll get my money’s worth all the way down to the bottom, then reuse the glass container for tea lights or flowers.

 Claude Trudon started selling candles in Rue Saint Honore - Paris in 1643, the year Louis XIV (The Sun King) was crowned King of France at the age of 4.
 He is still Europe’s longest reigning Monarch, at 72 years, with Queen Elizabeth II in fourth place just now at 69+ years.